 Where we work

-The Scientific Authority is active nationally and in all 9 provinces of South Africa.
+The Scientific Authority is active nationally and in all nine provinces of South Africa.

 Reason for our programme

-The Scientific Authority has been established in terms of Section 60 of the National Environmental Management Biodiversity Act (2004).
-The purpose of the Scientific Authority is to assist with regulating trade in TOPS and CITES listed species.
+The Scientific Authority has been established in terms of Section 60 of the NEMBA.
+The purpose of the Scientific Authority is to assist with regulating trade in TOPS- and CITES-listed species.
 This is achieved by making non-detriment findings and providing recommendations and advice based on a scientific and professional review of available information.

 What we have achieved

-To date six meetings of the Scientific Authority have been convened, the last of which was held in Cape Town on 14-16 February 2012.
+To date 12 meetings of the Scientific Authority have been convened, the last of which was held in Cape Town on 25-26 February 2016.
+A special meeting of the Scientific Authority was also held in July 2016 in preparation for the upcoming 17th meeting of the Conference of the Parties to CITES (CoP17) to be hosted by South Africa from 24 September to 5 October 2016.
 The following issues are currently on the agenda of the Scientific Authority:

 Who we are

-The members of the Scientific Authority include one representative from each of the nine provincial conservation authorities of South Africa, together with representatives from the Department of Environmental Affairs, SANBI, SANParks, the National Zoological Gardens, and one member to represent museums.
+The members of the Scientific Authority include one representative from each of the nine provincial conservation authorities of South Africa, together with representatives from the Department of Environmental Affairs, SANBI, SANParks, and the National Zoological Gardens.

 SANBI is responsible for the logistical and administrative functions of the Scientific Authority.